Okeford Fitzpaine is a small village in the heart of the Blackmore Vale in North Dorset. To see where we are, click on the Map icon on the right -->

 This "Notice board" for our village was created 0n 26th February, 2012; it is updated quite frequently, so do come back often to see what's new.
 Advertise your events here for FREE.
 This WebSite is totally independent of any other organisation.

 This WebSite now has two "rivals", both better, and the WebMasters more skilled, and dedicated.
 Click >Tim's< or >Derek's<.
 Each of the three has something different to offer, so this WebSite will continue...
-There are also other relevant WebSites, see >here<.
+There is also a Parish Council WebSite.
+And there are also other relevant WebSites, see >here<.

 Below are events happening in the village today or very soon; for further ahead, see the Village Diary.